-MAYORAL COMMITTEE/ COUNCIL ROLE RESPONSIBILITIES Mayoral Committee is accountable to the Council in terms of the achievement of IDP goals and strategy and policies. objectives of the BM. established effective risk management within the municipality.
-Be aware of and concur with the municipality's risk appetite and tolerance levels.
-Review the BM portfolio of risks and consider it against the municipality's risk tolerance.
-Influence how strategy and objectives are established, municipal activities are structured, and risks are identified, assessed and acted upon.
-Require that management should have an established set of values by which every employee should abide.
+MAYORAL COMMITTEE/ COUNCIL ROLE RESPONSIBILITIES Mayoral Committee is accountable • Provide oversight and direction to the Accounting Officer on risk management related to the Council in terms of the strategy and policies. achievement of IDP goals and • Have knowledge of the extent to which the Accounting Officer and management has objectives of the BM. established effective risk management within the municipality. • Be aware of and concur with the municipality's risk appetite and tolerance levels. • Review the BM portfolio of risks and consider it against the municipality's risk tolerance.
+Influence how strategy and objectives are established, municipal activities are structured, and risks are identified, assessed and acted upon. • Require that management should have an established set of values by which every employee should abide.
 Insist on the achievement of objectives, effective performance management and value for money. • Consider the design and function of control and monitoring activities, information and communication systems.
 Consider the design, quality and frequency of reporting.

-MAYORAL COMMITTEE/ COUNCIL

-ROLE RESPONSIBILITIES

-Consider the organizational structure and management style, including the type of risks accepted and the appropriateness of reporting lines.
+MAYORAL COMMITTEE/ COUNCIL ROLE RESPONSIBILITIES Consider the organizational structure and management style, including the type of risks accepted and the appropriateness of reporting lines.